adiati98/business-hours-airtable/README.md

 # Business Hours with Airtable

-A shop business hours project using Airtable as database and NodeJS
+A shop business hours project using Airtable as database and NodeJS.

+📝 A tutorial project in [The Javascript Bootcamp](https://thejsbootcamp.com/) by Flavio Copes.

 ## Installation